Silent Planet

 Silent Planet is an American metalcore band formed in Azusa, California, in 2009.
 Their name is derived from C. S. Lewis' science fiction novel Out of the Silent Planet.
 The group consists of vocalist Garrett Russell, guitarist/clean vocalist Mitchell Stark, drummer Alex Camarena and bassist Nick Pocock.
-They are currently signed to Solid State Records and have released five studio albums.
+They are currently independent and have released five studio albums.
 Their latest studio album, Superbloom, was released on November 3, 2023.

 History

 Formation, line-up changes and first releases (2009–2014)

 Before finalizing the line-up for Come Wind, Come Weather, Silent Planet held practices in the Azusa Pacific University music building.
 They shared practice sessions with fellow hardcore band Hepafilter, in which Russell was also the lead vocalist.
 Russell recorded an EP titled Coward with Hepafilter and toured with them until the group disbanded in late 2011.

 In 2012, the band recorded their first EP Come Wind, Come Weather in Atlanta, Georgia with producer Matt Goldman, which they released on May 15, 2012.
 Afterwards, the group toured with bands such as Becoming the Archetype, I, of Helix and Dayseeker while also played at California Metalfest 2012.

 On February 14, 2013, Silent Planet released the song "Tiny Hands (Au Revoir)", which tells the story of Marguerite Rouffanche, survivor of the Oradour-sur-Glane massacre, an event that happened on June 10, 1944 during the Second World War.
 They continued touring and played on the Scream the Prayer Tour with bands like Wolves at the Gate and Fit for a King.
 On July 23, the band unveiled "Darkstrand (Hibakusha)", which, like "Tiny Hands (Au Revoir)", also tells the story of a World War II victim; this time the story is set in Japan just after the impact of the atomic bomb on Hiroshima.

 On January 2, 2014, their five-track EP lastsleep (1944–1946), which is based on the stories of World War II victims, was released.
 It contains the two songs released in 2013 along with "Wasteland (Vechnost)", and two instrumentals.
 Later that year, they went on tour with bands such as Sleeping Giant, This or the Apocalypse, Phinehas, Those Who Fear, Lionfight and The Ongoing Concept.